-Despite being around for 45-plus years, this Back Bay spot is a hidden gem.
-You’re here for hearty entrees, like smoky chipotle and orange-marinated pork tenderloin, and broiled stuffed shrimp with funky huitlacoche sauce—and a margarita, of course.
+Though it’s been around for 45-plus years, this Back Bay spot—accessed through an alley entrance—still feels like a hidden gem.
+You’re here for hearty entrees, like smoky chipotle and orange-marinated pork tenderloin, broiled stuffed shrimp with funky huitlacoche sauce—and a margarita, of course.

 30 Gloucester St., Back Bay, Boston, 617-536-4341, casaromero.com.

-Four locations in the works just three years after this street food spot debuted is but one testament to how good it is.
+It’s a testament to the quality of this Mexican street-food spot that it has grown to five locations (and counting) just four years after it debuted in Jamaica Plain.
 Try the soft and savory beef lengua tacos, or picante chicken tinga; enchiladas drenched in fresh salsa verde; and a refreshing, house-made agua fresca.

-The Sonoran chef behind this South End favorite knows real carne asada.
+The Sonoran chef behind this South End-born favorite knows real carne asada.
 The tender beef is served a varieties of ways, always with fresh accompaniments, like roasted tomato salsa.
-Chef-owner Allen Rodriguez has since expanded his homestyle fare in Brookline and Belmont, and also has a Dedham Square location coming soon.
+Chef-owner Allen Rodriguez has since expanded his homestyle fare with locations in Brookline, Belmont, and most recently, Dedham Square.

-The crowds lining up at this small Fenway neighborhood shop are not wrong: Loaded Caramelos tacos (tender skirt steak with an ample dollop of guacamole) are a must-order, though Momofuku chef David Chang is partial to a burrito.
+There’s a reason that crowds still line up at this pair of Mexican spots in Fenway and Brighton: Loaded Caramelos tacos (tender skirt steak with an ample dollop of guacamole) are a must-order, though Momofuku chef David Chang is partial to a burrito.

 92 Peterborough St., Boston, 617-262-9090, 2197 Comm Ave., Brighton, 617-779-9090, elpelon.com.